ABSTRACT

 V. CONCLUSION

 Also, Inputs and performance metrics of Equity Theory are predominantly questionable for toughness to measure, their negative effects on workers, and ineffectiveness as well.
-So, where implementation is concerned, Equity Theory does not have a solid plan for assessing its traits.
+So, where implementation is concerned, Equity Theory does not have a solid ground for assessing its traits.

 VI.
 REFERENCES